pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 Assigning Materials & Densities ..................................

+The generic workflow description includes details on :ref:`grouping-basics`, but a specific naming convention is required for FluDAG.
+To define
-A specific naming convention is required for FluDAG.
-To define materials, the FLUKA material name must be provided in the group name.
+materials, the FLUKA material name must be provided in the group name.
 The format for the group name is as follows: